isamuni/isamuni/README.md

 # Isamuni
-An information aggregator for Facebook groups.

-The word **isamuni** comes from the Sicilian dialect and means: let's stand up.
+The word **isamuni** comes from the Sicilian dialect and means: **let's stand up**.

-The goal of this project is to facilitate the communication and integration across the following parties:
+Isamuni is an aggregator of information for Facebook groups.
+The goal is to facilitate the communication and integration across the following parties:
 * Type I : Companies, corporations, startups, and spin-offs in the tech world
 * Type II : Incubators, accellerators, universities, and communities
 * Type III : Students, professionals, and enthusiasts

 ## Configuring and Running the App

+You can skip this section if you do not need to deploy **isamuni** in a cloud service.

 ### Connecting to the droplet